Davis–Beard House

 Davis–Beard House, also known as Glee Hall and Davis House, is a historic home located at Bristow, Prince William County, Virginia.
-It was built after the American Civil War, and is a two-story, five bay, frame I-house dwelling with later additions.
+It was built after the American Civil War, and is a two-story, five-bay, frame dwelling with later additions.
 The rambling dwelling has a number of Late Victorian style decorative elements.
 It features a one-story wraparound porch, decorated gables, bay windows, and storefront.
 Also on the property are a contributing brick hip-roofed carriage house and a small lattice-covered frame privy.

 It was listed on the National Register of Historic Places in 1989.